Historic Marker Program

 Purple: Victorian Era Architecture (1869-1901)

-This marker designates wide a range of architectural styles that share such elaborate massing and detail: French Second Empire, Italianate, Queen Anne, Gothic Revival, and Romanesque.
+This marker designates a wide range of architectural styles that share such elaborate massing and detail: French Second Empire, Italianate, Queen Anne, Gothic Revival, and Romanesque.
 Exterior decoration in the brickwork, multiple-hued color scheme, towers, elaborate brackets and consoles, arched and bay windows, as well as verandas exemplify some defining features of the architectural styles of the Victorian era.

 Gray: 19th-20th Century Annapolis Vernacular Architecture (1837-1921)